Leather NATO G10 StrapsCopyright © Notice

 Cognac / Chestnut We have now run out of cognac leather and can't get any more (see leather if you want to read more about my constant struggles to find suitable leather) so any straps order to be made from now on will be in a new version of chestnut.
 Some of you may remember the old chestnut that preceded the cognac; this version is a little lighter and "brighter" than the old chestnut and the cognac.
 I have put a picture of the chestnut on the pictures page.

-One feature that I get asked about is contrast stitching, which can be done, see Contrast stitching for details.
+One feature that I get asked about is contrast stitching, which can be done.
+Contrast stitching works quite well, although bear in mind that the stitches on my straps are small machine made stitches.
+See below for why I can't supply straps with big stitches

 Please use the PayPal buttons below to place your order.
 You can pay securely on line by PayPal using your credit or debit card even if you don't have a PayPal account.
 I can take payment in any currency, dollars, yen, whatever you like, PayPal handles the currency conversion.